Peeragogy/Peeragogy.github.io/convening.md

 ---
 title: So you've decided to try peer learning...
 ---
-> So you’ve decided you want to try peer learning?
+> So you’ve decided to try peer learning?
 Maybe you’ve already
 > found a few people who will support you in this effort.
 > Congratulations!
 It’s time now to focus your thinking.
 How will you
 > convene others to form a suitable group?
 How will you design a learner